vihari/slides/mlr_iitb.md

 **Frobenius norm** 10.795; max: 50.955; min: 0.063
 **Smoothness metric** 263.928 $\pm$ 3.141

-Note: * The frobenius norm reported is the average over all the training varaibles.
+Note: * The Frobenius norm reported is the average over all the training variables.
-* The smoothness metric is reported with average and std. deviation across three runs with parameters: 100 neighbours considered in hyper-sphere given by $\epsilon$=e-3. *cross entropy loss* is used in the place of the function, f.
+* The smoothness metric is reported with average and std. deviation across three runs with parameters: 100 neighbors considered in hyper-sphere given by $\epsilon$=e-3. *cross entropy loss* is used in the place of the function, f.

-The value assigned by the smoothness metric [1] is order of magnitude bigger than in the case of model learned with randomized pixels.
+The value assigned by the smoothness metric [1] is orders of magnitude bigger than in the case of model learned with randomized pixels.

 It is also shown in [1] that SGD updates have noise that will keep it away from such valleys.
 I strongly believe this to be one of the reasons why the solution found by SGD in the case of true data generalizes well because SGD cannot precisely navigate down the valley.
 In the case of random pixels, since there is no better solution, SGD manages to find it, perhaps.

 Regarding the reported norm, I expected the norm in the case of over-fitting to be much larger.
-Nevertheless, the norm of over-fitted model is stll higher and SGD is known to find a minimum norm solution.
+Nevertheless, the norm of over-fitted model is still higher and SGD is known to find a minimum norm solution.

 Because of the reasons above, I do not find the generalization capability of deep networks to be very confounding.